jmoenig/Snap/DEVLOG.md

     * new "svg poly" export format for vector pen trails, optimized for speed and laser-cutting
     * added pen trails export options to the project ("file") menu
     * new experimental "Embroidery" library
+    * export and include customized primitives in libraries
 * **Notable Changes:**
     * the "change by" command for variables is now hyperized and even recursively mutates (!) data
     * splitting a LISP-formatted text by "blocks" returns a block-syntax tree